Understanding Principal Component Analysis (PCA): Theory

 \end{align}

-We will then calculate the variance of the data on the projection axis $s_y^2$.
-From the definition of variance $s_y^2 \equiv \f{1}{n}\sum_i (y^{(i)} – \bar{y})^2$, we first calculate the mean $\bar{y}$ of the data on the projection axis
+So, let’s calculate the variance $s_y^2$ of the data on the projection axis.
+From the definition of variance $s_y^2 \equiv \f{1}{n}\sum_i (y^{(i)} – \bar{y})^2$, first calculating the mean $\bar{y}$ of the data on the projection axis:

 \begin{align}\bar{y} &= \f{1}{n} \sum_{i=1}^n y^{(i)} \n&= \f{1}{n} \sum_{i=1}^n \( w_1 x_1^{(i)} + w_2 x_2^{(i)} \)\ \ \because (\eq{eq:proj2}) \n&= w_1 \bar{x}_1 + w_2 \bar{x}_2 \ \ \because \textstyle (\bar{x} \equiv \f{1}{n} \sum_i x^{(i)})\label{eq:mean}\end{align}

-\begin{align}s_y^2 &= \f{1}{n} \sum_{i=1}^n \(y^{(i)} – \bar{y} \)^2 \n&= \f{1}{n} \sum_{i=1}^n\{ w_1 \(x_1^{(i)} – \bar{x}_1\) + w_2 \(x_2^{(i)} – \bar{x}_2\) \}^2 \ \ \because (\eq{eq:proj2},\eq{eq:mean} ) \n&= w_1^2\underbrace{\f{1}{n} \sum_{i=1}^n \( x_1^{(i)} – \bar{x}_1 \)^2}_{=s_{11}} + 2w_1w_2 \underbrace{\f{1}{n}\sum_{i=1}^n \( x_1^{(i)} – \bar{x}_1 \)\( x_2^{(i)} – \bar{x}_2 \)}_{=s_{12}} + w_2^2 \underbrace{\f{1}{n} \sum_{i=1}^n \( x_2^{(i)} – \bar{x}_2 \)^2}_{=s_{22}} \n&= w_1^2 s_{11} + 2w_1w_2 s_{12} + w_2^2 s_{22} \n&= \bm{w}^\T S \bm{w}\label{eq:var}
+\begin{align}s_y^2 &= \f{1}{n} \sum_{i=1}^n \(y^{(i)} – \bar{y} \)^2 \n&= \f{1}{n} \sum_{i=1}^n\{ w_1 \(x_1^{(i)} – \bar{x}_1\) + w_2 \(x_2^{(i)} – \bar{x}_2\) \}^2 \ \ \because (\eq{eq:proj2},\eq{eq:mean}) \n&= w_1^2\underbrace{\f{1}{n} \sum_{i=1}^n \( x_1^{(i)} – \bar{x}_1 \)^2}_{=s_{11}} + 2w_1w_2 \underbrace{\f{1}{n}\sum_{i=1}^n \( x_1^{(i)} – \bar{x}_1 \)\( x_2^{(i)} – \bar{x}_2 \)}_{=s_{12}} + w_2^2 \underbrace{\f{1}{n} \sum_{i=1}^n \( x_2^{(i)} – \bar{x}_2 \)^2}_{=s_{22}} \n&= w_1^2 s_{11} + 2w_1w_2 s_{12} + w_2^2 s_{22} \n&= \bm{w}^\T S \bm{w}\label{eq:var}

 \end{align}